 A relationship is full of ups and downs.
 It's not just something that you benefit from, it's something that you suffer for.

 You suffer and endure through these ebbs-and-flows because you know the overall fulfillment you receive from the relationship is worth it.
 The benefits outweigh the negatives.

 Initial passion is overrated, however, genuine passion is priceless.

 Instead of overvaluing initial passion, embrace the possibility it brings.
-When that possibility finally delivers genuine passion and subsequently, mature love, never take for granted all of the joy and pleasure it brings.
+When that possibility finally delivers genuine passion and subsequently, mature love, never take for granted all of the joy it brings.